itsnotaboutthecell/Power-BI-Sessions/An Introduction to Tabular Editor/README.md

     1. Confirm that the fields hidden are now visible.
     2. Navigate to **Tools** and select **Best Practice Analyzer...** or press the hotkey (**F10**)
     3. Select the header **Hide foreign key columns (11 objects)**
-    4. Press the Apply fix icon to instantly apply fixes.
+    4. Press the **Apply fix** icon to instantly apply fixes.
     ![Generate Fix](./Images/generate_fix_script.png)
     5. Press the **Saves the changes to the connected database (Ctrl+S) button.**

+**Important Note:** Changes to the model can be both read from and written to the Power BI dataset.
+Any changes within Tabular Editor will need to be saved back to the connected database.

 ___